 \subsection{APC analysis software}

 Several R packages have been developed that perform APC analysis.
 The package \textit{apc} \citep{apc_pack} follows a frequentist framework and imposes constraints on the second-order differences of the parameters.
 A Bayesian alternative is proposed on the package \textit{bamp} focusing on applications to incidence and mortality \citep{bamp-pack}.
 It adds sum-to-zero constraints and additional linear transformations to improve identifiability.
 This package could not be used with our data because convergence was not reached, and the simulation had a long running time.
 Another alternative for implementing Bayesian APC models is to use an MCMC statistical package, such as JAGS (Gibbs Sampling), and Stan (Hamiltonian Monte Carlo Sampler).
 This alternative requires defining the hierarchical model in code, which provides the user with full control and customization when defining the priors.
-Stan, which was selected for implementing our APC model, has the advantage of a reasonable simulation running time, extensive online documentation, frequent updates and interfaces in many programming languages, such as R and Python.
-The specifications for implementing our model are explained in Section \ref{met}.
+Stan, the software selected for our APC model implementation, has the advantages of reasonable simulation running time, extensive online documentation, frequent updates, and interfaces in many programming languages, such as R and Python.
+The specifications for implementing our model are explained in the Methods section.